Preclinical Modeling

 Our research

-We use state-of-the-art methods such as somatic gene delivery, in particular in utero electroporation, to induce targeted genetic changes directly in the brain.
-This allows us to rapidly test different combinations of genetic alterations identified in patient samples.
-The resulting tumors are transferred into allogeneic transplants, resulting in immunocompetent tumor models.
+We utilize somatic gene delivery to induce targeted genetic changes directly in the murine brain.
+This allows us to rapidly test different combinations of genetic alterations identified in related patient samples.
+The resulting tumors represent novel, immunocompetent models, which we use to understand tumor development and to assess new therapeutic approaches.

 -